miklevin/MikeLev.in/blog.md

 > This is where I document the replacing of Levinux with NixOS as a portable
 > tech home for life, and the updating of Pipulate Free and Open Source Software
 > for the AI Age.
-It's less for developers than you'd think.
+Follow the journey.

 <ol>
   {% assign sorted_posts = site.posts | sort: 'date' %}